-I upgraded to Sierra and I am glad that I did.
-The OS feels much faster and lighter than El Capitan and the new optimized storage features are certainly a welcome addition.
-Logic Pro X appears to be working much better than it was on El Capitan and best of all, I am no longer having audio drop outs / distortion when using applications such as iTunes.
+Alexander Lindo upgraded to Sierra and he is glad that he did.
+In his words: The OS feels much faster and lighter than El Capitan and the new optimized storage features are certainly a welcome addition.”
+Logic Pro X appears to be working much better than it was on El Capitan and best of all, and he is no longer having audio drop outs / distortion when using applications such as iTunes.

-After copying over all my useful content (such as music, photos, videos etc.) from a backup, my first step after installing a new OS was to create a backup.
-For this, I used Time Machine.
-The backup when through just fine with the exception of “iCloud Drive” which took a while to download content during the backup process.
+After copying over all his useful content (such as music, photos, videos etc.) from a backup, his first step after installing a new OS was to create a backup.
+For this, he used Time Machine.
+The backup went through just fine with the exception of “iCloud Drive” which took a while to download content during the backup process.
 Once all iCloud content was downloaded, the backup process was complete.

-I opened up Logic Pro X and tested it without any 3rd party plugins installed.
-The DAW was as fast as its ever been since the OS X Mountain Lion; certainly a plus in my book.
+Alexander opened up Logic Pro X and tested it without any 3rd party plugins installed.
+The DAW was as fast as its ever been since the OS X Mountain Lion; certainly a plus in his book.
 The next step was to install 3rd party plugins.
 Many companies in this area have warned users not upgrade to Sierra yet.
-Of course that did not stop me as I tend to keep 3rd party plugins at minimum.
-I opened up Waves Central and installed a local backup of my plugins after which I authorized.
+Of course that did not stop Alexander as he tends to keep 3rd party plugin dependency at minimum.
+He opened up Waves Central and installed a local backup of his plugins after which he authorized.
 At first it did not authorize but this may have been due to the unstable internet connection at the time.
 After trying again it worked.

-I opened up Logic Pro and my Waves plugins were fully operational.
-Recorded, mixed and mastered a song.
+Alexander opened up Logic Pro and his Waves plugins were fully operational.
+He even recorded, mixed and mastered a song.
 Performance wise the improvements are certainly visible.

-Plugins from Plugin Alliance do not work officially yet as told by the manufacturer however, I found a temporary solution that will work until the problem has been officially fixed.
+Plugins from Plugin Alliance do not work officially yet as told by the manufacturer however, he has found a temporary solution that will work until the problem has been officially fixed.
 See below: